gitbra/ChromaticButtonAccordionRight/README.md

 *(Tested in MuseScore 3.6.2)*

-I am learning the chromatic button accordion.
-I use MuseScore a lot to prepare my music.
-I wanted an assistant to see at glance which buttons the right hand should press for a track.
+I am learning the chromatic button accordion and use MuseScore a lot to prepare my music.
+I needed an assistant to see at glance which buttons the right hand should press for a track, and to check the fingering in the annotations.

 For what it's worth, here is the plugin for doing that!
 Enjoy.